Last Updated on 03/07/2025

 8. DELL

 Dell Technologies has declared the start of its celebratory #ApnaWalaFestival campaign.
 The goal of the campaign is to share a message of hope, compassion, and passion.
-Through Dell’s adaptable technology solutions, the advertisement also highlights how technology empowers individuals to enjoy holidays in their own special ways.
+Through Dell’s adaptable technology solutions, the advertisement also highlights how technology empowers individuals to enjoy holidays in their special ways.

 What is Informative Advertising?

-Informative advertising is a sort of advertising that tries to deliver complete details on a product, service, or issue to consumers.
-The main objective of informative advertising is to educate the audience so that they may make educated decisions based on the information presented.
-In contrast to persuasive advertising, which aims to influence emotions and attitudes, informative advertising focuses on providing facts and features.
+Informative advertising is a type of advertising that aims to provide comprehensive information on a product, service, or issue to consumers.
+The primary objective of informative advertising is to educate the audience, enabling them to make informed decisions based on the information presented.

 Informative Advertising Examples